2025 IAFI Membership Meeting

 Jim O’Connor

 Ice Age Floods Gorge Geology Field Trip – Explore evidence of the Ice Age Floods in the Columbia Gorge with guidance from USGS geologists Jim O’Connor and Richard Waitt.
 This field trip will examine the geology of the Columbia River Gorge, especially the effects of the Ice Age Missoula floods, examining key sites and discussing the latest research.
-Learn more about the Missoula Floods, explore dramatic flood landforms, and enjoy beautiful vistas, lunch at the Deschutes River Park (order a box lunch or bring your own), and a no-host afternoon recap at Maryhill Winery.
+Learn more about the Missoula Floods, explore dramatic flood landforms, and enjoy beautiful vistas, lunch at the Deschutes River Park, and a no-host afternoon recap at Maryhill Winery.
 May 3rd, 9:00 AM.
-Limited seats available.
-Book your seat today ($45 members/guests, $60 general public)

-But there’s plenty more to see and do in the Gorge to keep you fascinated and engaged for another day.
+There’s lots more to see and do in the Gorge to keep you fascinated and engaged.

 Visit iconic Multnomah Falls (I-84 access only) and spectacular Vista House at Crown Point overlook.